Alia5/SISR/docs/misq/faq.md

 You can also run `sisr --help` to see all CLI options

+## I don't like the system tray app behavior, can I run it as a normal windowed application?

+Yes, you can!
+Launch SISR with `-w --window-fullscreen false` to show the window at startup and disable fullscreen behavior

+## I don't like the chosen overlay shortcut/controller chord, can I change it?

+You do realize Steam Input can remap controller buttons/shortcuts, right?
+You're smart, you can figure it out 😜

 ## Why would I use this over Steam Input directly?

 SISR can be used to circumvent issues with games and applications that